 Personalised care is one of the five major, practical changes to the NHS that will take place over the next five years, as set out the recently published Long Term Plan.
-Working closely with partners, the NHS will roll out personalised care to reach two million people by 2023/24 and then aim to double that again within a decade.
+Working closely with partners, the NHS will roll out personalised care to reach 2.5 million people by 2023/24 and then aim to double that again within a decade.

 Personalised care means people have choice and control over the way their care is planned and delivered.
 It is based on ‘what matters’ to them and their individual strengths and needs.

 This happens within a system that makes the most of the expertise, capacity and potential of people, families and communities in delivering better outcomes and experiences.

 Personalised care represents a new relationship between people, professionals and the health and care system.
 It provides a positive shift in power and decision making that enables people to have a voice, to be heard and be connected to each other and their communities.

 This approach learns from the experience of social care in embedding personalised care in everyday practice, which has enabled people to take control over the funding for their care.
 It also builds on pockets of progress made in health.

 Critically, personalised care takes a whole-system approach, integrating services around the person including health, social care, public health and wider services.
 It provides an all-age approach from maternity and childhood right through to end of life, encompassing both mental and physical health and recognises the role and voice of carers.
 It recognises the contribution of communities and the voluntary and community sector to support people and build resilience.